blockchainsllc/in3/rust/in3-rs/README.md

 **[API Documentation](https://docs.rs/in3-rs/)**

+## Requirements
+* Rust version >= 1.42.0 -> `rustc --version`
+* in3-rs uses the in3-sys crate to provide low-level bindings to the IN3 C library.
+See the [in3-sys](https://github.com/slockit/in3-c/tree/master/rust/in3-sys) page for the requirements.

+## Features
+* `blocking`- Enables the blocking API which depends on [async-std](https://github.com/async-rs/async-std).

 ### Installation
 `cargo` (crates/package manager for rust) allows only **binaries** to be installed using its `cargo install` command and `in3`'s rust binding happens to be a **library**.
 Hence, `in3` must be manually added to your project's `Cargo.toml` file.